djsamseng/BibleNotes/README.md

   - Following the law to the letter clearly didn't work.
 It lead to bitterness, pride and lack of love.
 That's why Jesus came to show us a new way
 - Jesus frees us from guilt

+## Luke 10:25 The Good Samaritan

+> "what must I do to inherit eternal life?"...
+"Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind"; and, "Love your neighbor as yourself."
+(Luke 10:25-27 NIV)

+- Jesus isn't telling us to go around looking for people in ditches
+  - Jesus didn't solve poverty, he didn't give money to all the beggars in the world
+  - But he still loved them
+    - Sometimes God will put it in your heart to help right now but sometimes God's plan is a different way
+- Jesus is telling us what an eternal life looks like
+1. Love God
+2. Love one another
+- If we do these things, we will enjoy a spirit filled life
+  - Eternal = "noun: used to refer to an everlasting or universal spirit, as represented by God."

 ## Why did Jesus need to die and rise again?
 - God is all powerful and could have saved us without sacrificing himself on the cross